opdavies/oliverdavies.uk/source/index.md

 <img src="{{ site.gravatar.url }}?s=125" alt="Picture of Oliver" class="img-circle">

-I’m a Web Developer and System Administrator based in Newport, South Wales, UK.
+Hi, I’m Oliver - a full stack Web Developer and System Administrator based in Newport, South Wales, UK.

 I’m currently a Senior Developer at [Microserve](https://microserve.io), and a part-time freelancer.
 I specialise in PHP development with <a href="{{ site.drupalorg.url_nice }}">Drupal</a> and [Sculpin](http://sculpin.io/), and Linux server administration.
 I’m also currently learning [Symfony](http://symfony.com/) and [Silex](http://silex.sensiolabs.org/).